Erin Jackson of US 1st Black woman to win speedskating gold

 The silver went to Miho Takagi of Japan, while Angelina Golikova of the Russian team took the bronze.

-Jackson's gold came after the native of balmy Ocala, Florida, slipped at the U.S. trials and shockingly finished third, putting her spot on the Olympic team in jeopardy.
+Jackson's gold came after she slipped at the U.S. trials and shockingly finished third, putting her spot on the Olympic team in jeopardy.

-But teammate Brittany Bowe, who finished first at the trials, gave up her spot on the team to ensure Jackson would get to skate in Beijing.
+But teammate Brittany Bowe, another Ocala skater who finished first at the trials, gave up her spot in the 500 to ensure Jackson would get to compete in Beijing.

+“She made a really big sacrifice for me,” Jackson said.
+“I'll be grateful to her forever."

 As it turned out, the Americans received a third slot in the 500 when the final allocations were made, so Bowe got to skate as well.
 She finished 16th.